imush/hebrewcalendar-data/README.md

 # hebrewcalendar-data

-Reference data for Hebrew-calendar tools: learning schedules, parsha metadata, and cross-language translations of parshiyot, holidays, months, zmanim, and tractate names.
+Reference data for Hebrew calendar tools: learning schedules, parsha metadata, and cross-language translations of parshiyot, holidays, months, zmanim, and tractate names.

+This package is used by both the C and the Java calendar libraries.

 The data lives as human-readable JSON.
 Small Python generators produce language-native constant modules under `generated/` (committed to the